10 Best Free Fonts for Pinterest (That Stay Crisp in Pins)

 9. Fredoka One

-• Best for: Kids crafts, party printables, or bake‑sale promotions.
+• Best for: Kids’ crafts, party printables, bake-sale promos.

 10. Poppins

-• Vibe: Versatile geometric sans with support for Latin + Devanagari.
+• Vibe: Versatile geometric sans (Latin + Devanagari).

-• Best for: Universal templates—you’ll find Poppins in Canva, Figma, and Google Slides, so collaboration is friction‑free.
+• Best for: Universal templates — available in Canva, Figma, Google Slides.

 Helpful Resources